yiyins2/CS320-FA23/p6/README.md

 ])
 ```

+See [lab 14](../labs/counting-cells.md) for an example.

 ### Q13: How does Brown County look?

-NOTE: in lab, you had to use TIGERweb to get the geodata.
+NOTE: in [lab 14](../labs/raster.md), you had to use TIGERweb to get the geodata.
 You
 shouldn't do that here because we already did that saved the results
 to `counties.geojson`, which you should use.
 Otherwise, this is very
 similar to the lab exercise.